About Tony Allen

 The drummer and unofficial music director of the late Fela Kuti's band, Africa 70, from 1968 until 1979, Tony Allen (born Tony Oladipo Allen) helped create the sounds of Afro-beat.
 With his solo recordings, however, Allen has refused to remain stagnant, incorporating dub and avant-garde hip-hop influences into his modern African dance music.

 A self-taught musician, Allen began to play drums at the age of 18 while working as a technician for a Nigerian radio station.
 Within nine months, he had embarked on a professional career as a drummer.
-Although they had known each other since the early '60s, when they performed on the Nigerian music circuit with different bands, Allen and Kuti began playing American-style jazz together in 1964.
-Before long, they shifted to a more African-influenced style of highlife jazz, which they continued to play for five years.
+Although Allen and Kuti had known each other since the early '60s, when they performed on the Nigerian music circuit with different bands, they began playing American-style jazz together in 1964.
+Before long, they shifted to an African-influenced style of highlife jazz, which they continued to play for five years.